geekodour/o/content/public_lists/dem_comments.md

 ## Lobsters {#lobsters}

 -   This API is in a new class of products I like to call “Deadlock as a Service”, or DaaS for short.
+-   After years thinking and reading RFCs and various other documents, today, I finally understood.
+“Simple” refers to “Network” not to “Management Protocol”!
+So it is a Management Protocol for Simple Networks not a Simple Protocol for Management of Networks

 ## Others {#others}